DonLukeBeck/MR-Tool/README.md

 # Application walkthrough

 At the beginning, the user selects the model he would like to assemble, as well as the microphone to be used during assembly.
-After this initial step
+After this initial step, the user will see four instruction cards detailing the experiment setup and how to interact with the environment.
+Once the cards are either skipped or read using either gestures or controllers, the user will see the real world and his UI.
+Before starting the assembly, there are two tutorial videos explaining pinching and poking.
+To the left, the interactive menu can be found, while on the right lies the 3D Model.
+Further to the right there is another helper menu to be used just in case something does not go as intended.
+It contains a toggle for the tutorial videos, the onboarding cards, the progress bar, the passthrough (the switch between VR and MR), and a model finder (an arrow that points toward the 3D Model in case it gets lost during assembly).
+Once the user presses on the 'Start Assembly' button, the tutorial videos will disappear (if they were not already closed by the user) and a progress bar as well as a textual response of the dialogue agent will appear in their place.
+The 3D Model will now show the first piece that needs to be assembled.
+The user can press either the 'Next Step' or 'Previous Step' button to change the assembly step.
+The dialogue-agent interaction can be done with either the 'Ask Question' or 'Send Picture' button.
+Finally, the Restart button will reset the assembly to the beginning.